eileentyz/code-valley-python-game/README.md

 ### How to Play?

-1. Download from the 'Build' folder and run the CodeValley.exe build file.
+1. Download and run the .exe build file.

 2. Log in with a username and password.